-Continue the previous sub-section rational if a social group is not represented in the board of the organization that claim to represent the entire population it means that their interest will not being heard and promoted.
-For instance, in Alut, there are no autistic representatives, therefore, the autistic voice is not being heard or promoted.
-Equivalently, having representatives just from Israeli privileged well connected elite means the interest of those from marginalized groups are not being voiced or promoted.
-But is it really the case?
-Could someone at a privilege social position who shared an intersected discriminated social position (autism) with those who are from marginalized groups promote policies that would benefit of everyone?
-And more importantly are those the only parents that are being represented in Alut and setting the organizations agenda?
+Continuing with the reasoning of the previous subsection, if a social group is not represented on the board of an organization that claims to represent the entire population, it means that their interests are unlikely to be heard and promoted.
+For example, there are no autistic people represented on the board of Alut; consequently, the autistic voice is not being heard or promoted.
+Equivalently, having representatives from just the privileged and well-connected elite of Israeli society arguably means the interests of those from marginalized groups are not being voiced or promoted.
+But is this really the case?
+Could someone in a privileged social position, who shares an intersected discriminated social position (parent of autistic person) with those who are from marginalized groups, promote policies that would be to the benefit of everyone?
+Even more importantly, are these the only parents that are being represented in Alut and setting the organizations agenda?

-Unfortunately, the official documentation of those from marginalized groups who did not took an active part in the organization is scares; therefore, their position on the subject cannot be clearly heard.
-Nevertheless, a newspaper article from February 1995 tilted “Alut against everyone” (Bar-Moha, 1995), sheds light on representation of autistics from the social margins within the organization.
-In that article a representative of the parents at Rimon school for autistic children which is located near Beit She’an tells the reporter how Leah Rabin, Alut public committee chairperson, have refused twice an invitation from her to visit the school to learn about their children needs even after the parents have fundraised for Alut.
-Furthermore, Shoshana Baier who was one of the Aluts’ founders and struggle against Alut to open additional residential facility in Jerusalem is quoted saying: “they were taking care of their own children and crony [mekoravim] … so it looks good they accepted two or three autistics from lower classes without demanding entrance fees, others with financial difficulties were not accepted to Alut’s facilities.”
-Both examples from that critical article illustrate that Alut’s image as a representative of all autistic individuals’ interests was inaccurate, to state the least.
-The first example demonstrates that the management did not make any effort to reach out the geographical periphery and to take in account their needs; the second example, though should be taken in its context, imply that Alut made an active effort to prevent parents from lower socioeconomic status join as active participants in the organization and even use their facilities.
+Unfortunately, official documentation concerning individuals from marginalized groups who have taken an active part in the organization is scarce; therefore, their position on the subject cannot be clearly ascertained.
+Nevertheless, a newspaper article from February 1995 entitled “Alut against Everyone” (Bar-Moha, 1995), sheds light on the representation of autistic people from the social margins within the organization.
+In this article, a representative of the parents at the Rimon school for autistic children, located near Beit She’an, tells the reporter how Leah Rabin, the chairperson of Alut board of directors chairperson, twice refused an invitation to visit the school to learn about their children’s needs, even after the parents at the school raised funds for Alut.
+Furthermore, Shoshana Baier, who was one of the Alut’s founders, engaged in a struggle with Alut to open an additional residential facility in Jerusalem, is quoted saying: “they were taking care of their own children and cronies [mekoravim] … for appearance’s sake, they accepted two or three autistic people from lower classes without demanding fees but others with financial difficulties were not accepted to Alut’s facilities.”
+Both examples from that critical article illustrate that Alut’s image as a representative of all autistic individuals’ interests was inaccurate, to say the least.
+The first example demonstrates that the management did not make any effort to reach out to the geographical periphery and to take their needs into account, while the second example, although it should be taken in context, implies that Alut made an active effort to prevent parents from lower socioeconomic status from joining as active participants in the organization and even from using their facilities.

-My qualitative analysis demonstrates the unequal representation of those from marginalized groups has been continue to this day.
-Anat, the mother of an autistic child, a professional working with autistic adults and an activist in the autism field, who was involved in Alut described how she perceive her role within Alut:
+My qualitative analysis demonstrates that the unequal representation of those from marginalized groups continues to this day.
+Anat, the mother of an autistic child, a professional working with autistic adults, and an autism activist, who was involved with Alut, describes how she perceived her role within Alut in the following extract from her interview:

-I represent the higher functions, and I will tell you another thing, I think that I represent, sorry for the expression, but less elitist […] because only those who can afford do so, what about all the parents of autistic children that cannot afford behavioral analysis therapists in five thousand Shekel [about 1450$ USD] a month (Anat, a mother of an autistic child, a professional working with autistic adults and an activist).
+I represent the higher functioning individuals, and, I will tell you another thing, I think that I represent, sorry for the expression, the less elite people […], what about all the parents of autistic children that cannot afford behavioral analysis therapists at five thousand shekels [about $1450 USD] a month (Anat, a mother of an autistic child, a professional working with autistic adults and an activist).